 You can use best practices as a starting place but should take the time to test different times to assess the days and times that impact the open rate of your emails.
 If your audience is spread between different time zones, using segmentation to send emails to different time zones at different times can also drastically boost your success.

-Write a Kick-Ass Subject Line
+6. Write a Must-Open Subject Line

 Arguably, there is no part of your email more important than your subject line.
 With peoples’ time stretched and their inboxes overcrowded, your subject is just the couple of seconds of attention you get to try and convince your audience that the email is worth opening.

 There is lots of advice on how to write an awesome subject line, most of which boils down to a few simple rules: